lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

 * By default, batch size is a fixed number of inputs that will be inferred for each submitted request to the Inference Engine API regardless of how many inputs contain valid data.
 Depending upon the model, invalid inputs may also result in false detections and additional unnecessary processing.

-* The Dynamic Batching feature, available as of OpenVINO™ toolkit 2018 R3.0, makes batch size a maximum number of inputs that will be inferred for each submitted request to the Inference Engine API with the actual number of inputs set per request.
+* The Dynamic Batching feature, available as of Intel® Distribution of OpenVINO™ toolkit 2018 R3.0, makes batch size a maximum number of inputs that will be inferred for each submitted request to the Inference Engine API with the actual number of inputs set per request.
 To enable and use the Dynamic Batching feature in the API:

    * Enable Dynamic Batching while loading the model using InferenceEngine::InferencePlugin::LoadNetwork(), set the configuration option "PluginConfigParams::KEY_DYN_BATCH_ENABLED" to “PluginConfigParams::YES”